ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 This ensures that leaf bytestrings are always distinct from the inputs of the intermediate computations in MTH, which always consist of two hashes, and also that leaf bytestrings for signed envelopes and for auxiliary ledger entries are always distinct.

-The `internal_hash` and `internal_data` bytestrings are internal to the CCF implementation Similarly, the auxiliary ledger entries are internal to CCF.
+The `internal_hash` and `internal_data` bytestrings are internal to the CCF implementation.
+Similarly, the auxiliary ledger entries are internal to CCF.
 They are opaque to receipt Verifiers, but they commit the TS to the whole ledger contents and may be used for additional, CCF-specific auditing.

 ## Receipt Contents Structure {#ReceiptContents}